hiroyasuando/CH_traffic/README.md

 # Computation harvesting in road traffic dynamics

-This repository contains all the code and data used in our article.
+This repository contains all codes and data used in our article.

 Please cite the article if you use the code.